morgan88will/Day-Planner/README.md

 A demonstration of using the Context API for state management in React.

-This is a simple "toy" app to add tasks and complete tasks for a given day.
+This is a simple "toy" app that allows you to create and complete tasks for a given day.